 Plants and microorganisms in soil benefit from applications of H/A in several ways.
 It has shown to stimulate root growth, increase carbohydrate production, have a hormone-like affect within the plant, and increase soil microorganisms.
 It has shown to be a great addition to your outdoor plant care when used correctly.

 The soils that will benefit the greatest are those low in organic matter, such as clay or sandy soils.
-Products that have the highest concentrations of humic acids will provide the most benefit.
+Look for products that have the highest concentrations of humic acids.
+These will provide the most benefit.
 Be aware that many products sold have very low concentrations that will provide little noticeable affect.

 Facts About Humates/Humic Acid